tichima/oracleprac/README.md

 +++++++++++++++++++++++ CHALLENGES FACED +++++++++++++++++++++++++

 - The (Secure Shell) SSH Key was in unsupported format since I was on a Windows machine, had to use PuTTY
-- Took a while to find how to enable access rules

 Resources: